primkey7607/catalog_experiments/README.md

 Note that to run these scripts, you will need SQLite 3.33.0 or higher for the both data generation and query scripts, and the peewee ORM (version 3.13.3 or higher) for the data generation scripts.

 ## Neo4j Instructions
-To generate the neo4j databases, we need two datasets:
+To generate and populate the neo4j databases, we need two datasets:
 1. The normalized dataset which we generated for SQLite.
 2. The datavault dataset, which will be created from the normalized dataset.